Aaron Jaffe: Judicial career

 Jaffe was appointed to the Circuit Court of Cook County in 1985, elected in 1986, and retained in 1992 and 1998.
 He served in multiple divisions: Domestic Relations (1985–1991), Law Division – Jury Section (1991–1993), and Chancery (1993–2004).
 He retired from the bench in 2004.

 Illinois Gaming Board

 In 2005, Governor Rod Blagojevich appointed Jaffe as chairman of the Illinois Gaming Board; he was subsequently reappointed by Governor Pat Quinn.
 During his tenure, Illinois implemented video gambling statewide following legislative authorization, and Jaffe frequently emphasized vetting and enforcement to keep criminal elements out of the industry.
 In 2013 he publicly opposed elements of a proposed gambling expansion bill, citing oversight concerns.
 Jaffe served as chairman until 2015.

 Death

 Jaffe died on September 10, 2025, at the age of 95.
+He was Jewish.

 Publications

 A 700-page oral history and profile of Jaffe's legislative, judicial, and regulatory work was published in 2016: Judge Aaron Jaffe: Reforming Illinois: A Progressive Tackles State Government, 1970–2015 by Charles M. Barber (AuthorHouse).